Power loom: Adoption

-Draper' strategy was to standardize on a couple of Northrop Loom models which it mass-produced.
+Draper's strategy was to standardize on a couple of Northrop Loom models which it mass-produced.
 The lighter E-model of 1909 was joined in the 1930 by the heavier X-model.
 Continuous fibre machines, say for rayon, which was more break-prone, needed a specialist loom.
 This was provided by the purchase of the Stafford Loom Co. in 1932, and using their patents a third loom the XD, was added to the range.
 Because of their mass production techniques they were reluctant and slow to retool for new technologies such as shuttleless looms.

 Decline and reinvention

 Originally, power looms used a shuttle to throw the weft across, but in 1927 the faster and more efficient shuttleless loom came into use.
 Sulzer Brothers, a Swiss company had the exclusive rights to shuttleless looms in 1942, and licensed the American production to Warner & Swasey.
 Draper licensed the slower rapier loom.
 Today, advances in technology have produced a variety of looms designed to maximise production for specific types of material.
 The most common of these are Sulzer shuttleless weaving machines, rapier looms, air-jet looms and water-jet looms.